riotkit-org/wordpress-hardened/README.md

 #         this means that when `WP_PREINSTALL=false`, then the entrypoint will wait for user
 #         to complete the installation wizard, then the plugins will be installed
 ENABLED_PLUGINS: "amazon-s3-and-cloudfront,classic-editor"

+WP_INSTALLATION_WAIT_INTERVAL: 20   # in seconds, how long to wait until the WordPress is installed to start installing plugins
+WP_PLUGINS_REINSTALL_RETRIES: 30    # 30 retries with 20s interval
 ```

 **Example log:**